 We believe that rather than shuffling homeless people from service to service and back to the street, the aim of our efforts must be to first get homeless people into permanent housing.
 This requires that all partners in the homeless system work together in innovative and more accountable ways.
-Much of the Portland Housing Bureau's work around homelessness is driven by the 10-year Plan to End Homelessness.
+Much of the Portland Housing Bureau's work around homelessness is driven by our community's plan to end homelessness.
 View the full plan here, or use the links at left and below to explore our programs and services, and find related data.

 Connect with 211info, the local nonprofit that connects the people of Oregon and Southwest Washington with over 4,500 health, community and social services

-This about this collaboration of community stakeholders' work to end homelessness in Portland and Multnomah County
+This collaboration of community stakeholders works to end homelessness in Portland and Multnomah County

 Find "Point in Time" counts of people experiencing homelessness on the streets and in the shelters of Portland